tancou/daventure-designsystem-example/README.md

 ## Running StoryBook

 Run `npm run storybook` for a dev server.
 Navigate to `http://localhost:6006/`.
 The app will automatically reload if you change any of the source files.

+## Create a new component or module

+For a Module : run `ng g module <MyName>`.

+For a Component : run `ng g component <MyName> --module <my-name> --style scss --export`.

+Then you can find it into `projects/ngx-daventure/src/lib/<my-name>`

+Then, you can move the componant/module into another subfolder in order to make it a nested package.